 Analysis and Test Results

 Walking performance is another essential attribute to consider.
-Does the slipper make a sound on hardwood floors?
+Does it make a sound on hardwood floors?
 How does it move with your foot?
 Is it stable, or are you at risk of turning an ankle when stepping outside?
 Can you wear it outside in the grass, or will they be ruined when exposed to a little bit of water?
 To test these questions, we wore each for a week and took each on a stroll around the neighborhood.
 We walked for at least a mile in each — over grass, gravel, and pavement.

 The UGG Ansley also features a rubberized sole, but it's not as bulky as the BOBs Ice Angel.
 Both protect well from underfoot hazards like rocks, spikey shoots, and pine needles in our front yard.
 The UGG Fluff Yeah also has an incredibly hard sole, but because most of its weight is distributed to the heel (feeling like a brick on your foot), it's not as comfortable to walk in and easily flips rocks under the heel when walking outside.

 We truly resent when our feet get super sweaty, which is why breathability is an important metric.
-Slippers that use synthetic or natural materials with a construction that allows appropriate moisture ventilation is essential.
+Products that use synthetic or natural materials with a construction that allows appropriate moisture ventilation is essential.
 During our testing, we learned that those with a larger surface area over the foot (i.e., enclosed toes) and high levels of plush cushioning are less breathable than those with a thinner construction and less surface area.
 The best are those that offer great cushioning, but also offload moisture and vent well.

 It's not surprising that the most breathable options are also the thinnest.
 The Isotoner Ballerina is a very thin option that breathes easily through the fabric.
 However, not all women want minimalist cushioning.
 Open-toed slip-ons are one type of construction to look for if your feet get hot quickly.
 The HALLUCI Cross Band is the most breathable slip-on tested, which allows plenty of ventilation over the surface of the foot.
 The UGG Fluff Yeah has a similar construction, a little more insulation, and plenty of ventilation.
 It features wool, like the UGG Ansley Moccasin, which offers excellent thermoregulation, even during the hot months.
 The UGG Ansley is a moccasin that breathes easily through the fabric and the top opening around the foot.

 Full slip-on clogs aren't as breathable as those with an open toe or thinner construction, but some do better than others.
-The Amoji Garden Clog, for example, is a plastic construction, so heat doesn't get pulled into the materials, and easily sheds through the holes of its construction.
+The Amoji Garden Clog, for example, is a plastic construction, so heat doesn't get pulled into the materials, easily shedding through the holes of its construction.
 Other fabric options with a thinner construction through the upper, like the Dearfoam Slip Ons, will do better than those with a thicker construction.
 Those with a thinner, less cushioned sole, like the BOBs Ice Angel, are also quite breathable.
 They also feature a quilted upper that provides easy moisture evacuation.

 Quality and Maintenance

 Nobody wants to buy a product that'll either compact or wear out after just a few months of use.
-A higher-quality option offers a better value, and those that are don't get dirty easily are a bonus.
+A higher-quality option offers a better value, and those that don't get dirty easily are a bonus.
 In this metric, we look at the wear and tear after one week of hard use and supplement our conclusions with six+ hours of online research for each product.
 This metric highlights the most durable contenders with comments on maintenance.

 The BOBs Ice Angel is another we like.
 The super durable outsole is bound to keep going throughout the years.
 It seems to be well constructed, and since the platform isn't super cushioned, there's not much to pack out.
 The Amoji Garden Clog is a plastic clog that hasn't worn or torn after our use period.
-Online reviews report that they might shrink with significant changes in temperature, but we didn't observe this, even after wearing them into a hot tub, and putting them in the freezer, just to see if the size would change.
+Some report that they might shrink with significant changes in temperature, but we didn't observe this, even after wearing them into a hot tub, and putting them in the freezer, just to see if the size would change.

-Our Best Buy winners offer more durability amongst the lower-priced options.
-The Mitcon Slip-On is an uber cushioned clog that didn't demonstrate wear or tear, even after walking a mile on gravel roads.
-While the outsole isn't as durable as the BOBs Ice Angel or UGG Ansley Moccasin, we're still impressed.
 The Dearfoam Velour seems to be well constructed with excellent performance across the board, but know that it does stretch out quite a bit.
 To counter this issue, we recommend sizing down.
 These are the most durable options of the lower-priced options out there.